 Instructions

-- Saute the carrots, celery and onion in the olive oil on medium heat until the onion is soft and translucent and just starting to take on some color – about 5 minutes.
+- Saute the carrots, celery and onion in the olive oil (or rendered fat) on medium heat until the onion is soft and translucent and just starting to take on some color โ about 5 minutes.

-- At this stage, I like to add in my dry spices and some salt and pepper to start layering flavors and release some of their fragrance in the hot pan.
+- At this stage, I like to add in my dry herbs and spices (thyme and bay leaf) and some salt and both peppers to start layering flavors and release some of their fragrance in the hot pan.
 Mix them around a bit and then deglaze the pan with the white wine (in non-technical terms - pour the wine in the hot pan, listen to the sizzle, and mix it around to release any yummy flavors sticking to the bottom of the pan).
+Also add back in your flanken ribs at this point if using.

-- Drain the porcini, savingthe liquid**.
-Dice the porcini if you like and then add porcini and fresh mushrooms to pot and the garlic and sauté until the fresh mushrooms give off their liquid and start to show some color – another 3 - 5 minutes or so.
+- Drain the porcini, saving the liquid (see note about draining the liquid).
+Rough chop the porcini and then add porcini and fresh mushrooms to pot and the garlic and sautรฉ until the fresh mushrooms give off their liquid and start to show some color โ another 3 - 5 minutes or so.

 - Now add the stock, mushroom soaking liquid and barley.
 Stir again and bring the whole thing up to a boil.
 Then reduce the temperature to low and let it simmer covered until the barley is cooked and the carrots and celery are soft.